-The only way to accurately determine a person's clearance status is by verifying their WWCC online; paper evidence of a clearance should not be accepted.
-The worker must provide this number to their employer, along with their surname and date of birth for online verification.
-KCCS will not accept the worker's notification letter or email as proof of their clearance.
+The only way to accurately determine a person's clearance status is by verifying their WWCC online.
+The worker must provide their WWCC number, along with their full name and date of birth for online verification.
+KCCS will not accept the worker's notification letter or email or application number as proof of their clearance.

-2.3 Responsibilities of Child-related workers and eligible volunteer
+2.3 Responsibilities of Child-related workers

-Child-related workers and eligible volunteers are required to:
+Child-related workers are required to:

-- a) Hold and maintain a valid WWCC - b) Not engage in child-related work at any time that they are subjected to an interim bar. - c) Report to the Principal if they are no longer eligible for a WWCC, the status of their WWCC changes or are notified by the OCG that they are to have a risk assessment.
+- a) Hold and maintain a valid WWCC - b) Not engage in child-related work at any time that they are subjected to an interim bar. - c) Report to the Principal if they are no longer eligible for a WWCC, the status of their WWCC changes or are notified by the OCG that they are to have a risk assessment. - d) Under the Reportable Conduct Scheme, all WWCC holders engaged in child-related work at KCCS are required to report any reportable conduct allegations to the principal.